-When a member of Staff, parent, practitioner, or another person has concerns for a child, and if the school are aware that the case is already open to social care then they should contact the allocated worker.
+When a member of Staff, parent, practitioner, or another person has concerns for a child, and if St Day and Carharrack are aware that the case is already open to social care then they should contact the allocated worker.
 If they do not know the name of the worker they can contact MARU who will provide contact details of the worker and/or their manager.